pclarkfbl/fbl-fullstack-homework/Readme.md

 endpoints.

 `http://localhost:8080/` or  will give you an API browser to try out the different endpoints exposed by Spring Data REST

+## Building and Running the app

+### Setup

+#### Dependencies
+JDK 8 is the only dependency needed to build and run this project.
+Please make sure you have it installed correctly.

+#### IDE
+After cloning this repository, import the directory into your favorite IDE as a Maven project.

+#### Non IDE
+Run `./mvnw install` to install and `./mvnw build` to build the project

+### Running
+Run this with `./mvnw spring-boot:run` - this command will make the app available on http://localhost:8080/ with an embedded Tomcat and H2 database with data imported using the script in `src/main/resources/data.sql`.